doanminhdang/YAML_MATH/notes/syntax.md

 Example: with method add.yml there are two versions add__int.yml and add__float.yml, in order to translate the project into C, there must be add__int.c and add__float.c.

-In each descriptor, there could be three sections: `!preprocess`, `!template`, `!postprocess`, each block of commands is put inside `{|` and `|}`, each of these opening and closing block markers must take a whole line.
+In each descriptor, there could be three sections: `!preprocess`, `!code`, `!postprocess`, each block of commands is put inside `{|` and `|}`, each of these opening and closing block markers must take a whole line.

-`!preprocess` and `!postprocess` are optional, if they exist, the commands in `!preprocess` written in Python will be evaluated first, then processing the text in `!template` as a string, then `!postprocess` written in Python.
-If the keyword `!template` does not exists, the default template text is anything between the end of `!preprocess` and the beginning of `!postprocess` blocks.
-If none of these three keywords exists, then everything is considered `!template` code.
+`!preprocess` and `!postprocess` are optional, if they exist, the commands in `!preprocess` written in Python will be evaluated first, then processing the text in `!code` as a string, then `!postprocess` written in Python.
+If the keyword `!code` does not exists, the default code text is anything between the end of `!preprocess` and the beginning of `!postprocess` blocks.
+If none of these three keywords exists, then everything is considered `!code` code.

  Example: in add__float.c, we want to construct a loop to create the series of pluses: `<output> := <input_[0]> + ... + <input_[end]>`, we use Python commands in the !preprocess block: